koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 ![](../../../images/installationselection.png)

-- Once it has returned to the installation setup screen then choose the  "Choose Components" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Choose Components" installation option.

 ![](../../../images/installationtype.png)

 - Here is where you decide what capabilities your sensor will have.
-If you are low on resources the recommendation is to disable docket and stenographer.
+If you are low on resources, the recommendation is to disable docket and stenographer.
 Otherwise, just enable everything.

 ![](../../../images/RockComponnents.png)